LOS-ELFOS-DE-LA-SALLE-SDLG/los-elfos-de-la-salle-/README.md

 On the **Arduino Mega**, we connected our **MG995 servo motor**, the **PixyCam L209**, and the three **ultrasonic sensors**, each to their dedicated pins.

----

 ## 2. Setbacks

 We had to change the original motor due to its energy consumption and weight.
 We also replaced the four batteries in series with a single rechargeable **12 V LiPo battery**.

-The entire gear system for the motor had to be rebuilt since a differential was used.

 The wheel size had to be reduced to fit the ultrasonic sensors properly.

-The LEGO chassis base broke and had to be reinforced with additional LEGO parts.
+The 3D chassis base broke and had to be reinforced with additional parts.

 We almost burned the new motor during one test with the new battery’s higher power output.

----

 ## 3. Motivation

 The motivation for participating in **WRO 2025** was clear and exciting: to experience a robotics competition for the first time and to represent our school in the **Future Engineers** category.
 We want to establish a solid foundation for future students at our school, inspiring young people to get involved in robotics and helping promote its growth in Panama.

----

 ## 4. Code Explanation